Tarang Khangaonkar

 Biography

-Dr. Khangaonkar is a Principal Program Manager specializing in Coastal Ocean Modeling at the PNNL Marine Sciences Laboratory operated by Battelle for U.S. Department of Energy.
-He provides senior leadership to PNNL’s activities in numerical modeling studies related to estuarine hydrodynamics, water quality, sediment transport, and fate and transport analysis.
-He has over 30 years of experience with various types of models capable of circulation, and water quality kinetics and has been involved with a number of water quality pollution management studies.
-They include simulations of temperature response, calculations of dissolved oxygen (DO) depletions, sediment deposition, long-term effluent flushing and pH buffering, and performing diffuser design optimization.
-Many of these studies have been water quality impact assessments in support of hydropower FERC relicensing, mixing zone analysis for NPDES permitting, and TMDL assessments.
+His experience spans back to the early 1990s, with various types of models capable of circulation and water quality kinetics.
+He has engaged in several water quality pollution management studies including simulations of temperature response, calculations of dissolved oxygen depletions, sediment deposition, long-term effluent flushing and pH buffering, and performing diffuser design optimization.
+Many of these studies have been water quality impact assessments in support of hydropower Federal Energy Regulatory Commission relicensing, mixing zone analysis for National Pollutant Discharge Elimination System permitting, and total maximum daily load assessments.

-In response to a growing demand by the statewide community for a practical oceanographic modeling tool for water quality and ecosystem management, Dr. Khangaonkar and his team have led the development of a high resolution 3-D finite volume hydrodynamic and transport model for the Pacific Northwest region of Puget Sound & Georgia Basin (the Salish Sea), through support from USEPA and in collaboration with Washington State Dept. of Ecology.
-This model includes a comprehensive biogeochemical component and is now the “workhorse” for the analysis of water quality and circulation, nutrient pollution management, and response to sea level rise, climate change, and ocean acidification.
-Dr. Khangaonkar and his team have already conducted numerous applications of this tool to assist with nearshore habitat restoration planning and design, and analysis in support of re-establishment of fish migration pathways, and assessment of basin-wide water quality impacts.
-Dr. Khangaonkar currently serves on a steering committee for the Puget Sound Ecosystem Monitoring Program - Modeling work group and is helping shape the region’s ecosystem modeling and analysis activities through a collaborative effort between agencies (USEPA, Ecology, NOAA, WDFW and others).
+Khangaonkar and his team led the development of a high-resolution three-dimensional finite volume hydrodynamic and transport model for the Pacific Northwest region of Puget Sound and Georgia Basin through support from the United States Environmental Protection Agency and in collaboration with Washington State Department of Ecology.
+This model includes a comprehensive biogeochemical component and is now the “workhorse” for analyzing water quality and circulation, nutrient pollution management, and response to sea level rise, climate change, and ocean acidification.
+The team conducted numerous applications of this tool to assist with nearshore habitat restoration planning, design, and analysis to support the re-establishment of fish migration pathways and assessment of basin-wide water quality impacts.

 Disciplines and Skills